 Maasai guards ensure our safety throughout the hours of darkness but this is a really exciting time, the sounds of the bush at night is an incredible experience.

-The annual wildebeest migration is an absolute must do if you have never experienced this spectacular event, it is one of the worlds best known and most incredible wildlife experiences,and is within easy reach of Naboisho Conservancy.
+The annual wildebeest migration is an absolute must-do if you have never experienced this spectacular event, it is one of the worlds best known and most incredible wildlife experiences, and is within easy reach of Naboisho Conservancy.

-Best time to visit is July – October for the migration and if you wish you can follow the movement of the herds online.
+The best time to visit is July – October for the migration and if you wish you can follow the movement of the herds online.
 Seeing thousands of animals cross the famous Mara River where massive crocodiles await their arrival from the Serengeti is a superb scene to witness, nature at it’s most raw ….. and it’s very best.

 Game drives within the reserve especially during the migration can be quite hectic but those within the conservancy are extremely quiet and uniquely exclusive.
 The rules here are not so stringent you will hardly see another vehicle, game drives are unhurried and you can enjoy total freedom, you will see many animals especially big cats here.
 Naboisho Conservancy claims to have the highest density of lions in the whole of Kenya.

-My second camp is very new and discreetly located in a remote area of the conservancy, it has just 5 spacious and well designed safari tents with modern amenities.
+My second camp is very new and discreetly located in a remote area of the conservancy, it has just 5 spacious and well-designed safari tents with modern amenities.
 Set on the edge of a woodland copse with extensive views over open plains, wildlife is abundant but few people venture out here, it is a true Wilderness Camp.

 My final safari camp is also relatively new and equally remote, set high on an escarpment Eagle View overlooks the riverine woodland and extensive plains below, here you can observe wildlife drinking at the Koiyaki River from the elevated viewing deck.
 There are big cats all over this place, with a resident pride right on the doorstep you will be serenaded by lions every night and this superb property with just 9 beautiful safari tents is rated one of the very best in the Mara.

 These camps are run exclusively by Maasai tribespeople from the Talek community, they are superb hosts and they know the Mara ecosystem best of all, the guides are first class.
-These friendly people are happy to share stories of their life amongst the animals and their very interesting culture over drinks at the camp fire every night.
+These friendly people are happy to share stories of their life amongst the animals and their very interesting culture over drinks at the campfire every night.

-All 3 camps have links to an ecological organisation in Norway.
+All 3 camps have links to an ecological organization in Norway.
 It is no surprise that many Basecamp clients are Norwegian, such is the value they place on sustainability in tourism, wildlife and community involvement.

 Basecamp Masai Mara boasts an impressive gold eco award status, one of just a few in Kenya.

 Kenya really needs you or it’s wildlife conservation efforts will come under threat.
-If you support this organisation you will be rewarded with the most enjoyable safari experience, as good as any luxury camp can offer.
+If you support this organization you will be rewarded with the most enjoyable safari experience, as good as any luxury camp can offer.

-Sadly after years of travel in Africa and India I find that most safari holidays on offer are becoming outrageously expensive and out of reach for everyday travellers.
+Sadly after years of travel in Africa and India, I find that most safari holidays on offer are becoming outrageously expensive and out of reach for everyday travellers.

-This has to stop or only the privileged will have the opportunity to see these wonderful animals in future, there is no need for such extravagance in my opinion.
+This has to stop or only the privileged will have the opportunity to see these wonderful animals in the future, there is no need for such extravagance in my opinion.
 I challenge safari operators/agents to bring down prices to a reasonable level.

 I genuinely found the complete safari packages offered by Basecamp Explorer suited my pocket and my absolute passion for the wildlife I came here to see.